ElleAshby/ReadMe/README.md

 ---------------------------------------------------------------------------------------------

 These two worlds also collide, mixing digital and physical processes.
 The works of Merce Cunningham explores the relationship between algorithms and sequential arrangements of movement.
-'Suite By Chance' used detailed charts which took moonths to complete and organise...
+'Suite By Chance' used detailed charts which took months to complete and organise.
+They document actions and movements which are then processed through a series of systems to determine the order of events and connections with other movements.
+By removing the human interaction with choreography, the movements were changed and dehumanised, forcing the dancers to move in a more systematic and unnatural routine.
+The interaction between these two opposing communities is also explored through 'Double Agent'

+> #The algorithm finds patterns.
+By feeding it information from dancers, it develops its own concept of dance.
+Over many weeks, with the help of a supercomputer, the algorithm mapped dancer’s movements and developed its own concept of what is dancing.

 ----------------------------------------------------------------------------------------------